-Section 3 of the Housing and Urban Development Act of 1968 (Section 3), as amended, 12 U.S.C. §1701u, requires that recipients, subrecipients, contractors, subcontractors, and/or developers funded in whole or in part by CDBG-DR funding, to the greatest extent feasible, extend hiring opportunities and contracts to Section 3 eligible residents and businesses.
-Section 3 eligible residents are low and very low-income persons, particularly those who live or reside in public or government assisted housing or who meet the income limits identified by HUD.
+Section 3 of the Housing and Urban Development Act of 1968 (Section 3), as amended, 12 U.S.C. §1701u, requires that recipients, subrecipients, contractors, subcontractors, and/or developers funded in whole or in part by CDBG-DR funding, to the greatest extent feasible, provide job training and equal employment opportunities to low- and very-low income persons, particularly those who are recipients of government assistance for housing or residents of the community in which the Federal assistance is spent. extend hiring opportunities and contracts to Section 3 eligible residents and businesses.
+Section 3 eligible residents are low and very low-income persons, particularly those who live or reside in public, or government assisted housing or who meet the income limits identified by HUD.
 For each project, there is a goal for thirty percent (30%) of new hires to be individuals who qualify as a Section 3 individual.